From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Introduction

 We achieve this by proposing a \underline{Pa}th-\underline{c}onsistent \underline{s}afety filter~(PACS) for DPs.
 The core idea is to use path-consistent braking to guarantee safety while keeping the system on its intended path.
-For this purpose, PACS translates the entire action sequence (chunk) generated by the policy into an intended trajectory, along which the robot is slowed down or stopped.
-We use set-based reachability analysis~\cite{althoff_2019_Effortless} to verify the safety constraints, allowing for real-time deployment at~\SI{1}{\kilo\hertz}.
+To this end, PACS translates the entire action sequence (chunk) generated by the policy into an intended trajectory, along which the robot is slowed down or stopped.
+We use set-based reachability analysis~\cite{althoff_2019_Effortless} to verify safety constraints, enabling real-time deployment at~\SI{1}{\kilo\hertz}.

 In summary, our main contributions are: \begin{itemize} \item We perform the first provably safe deployment of DPs for human-robot interaction~(HRI) tasks, representing safety-critical and challenging examples of dynamic real-world environments. \item We demonstrate that by avoiding OOD states, PACS achieves significantly higher task success rates than reactive safety filters, both in simulated (\SI{68}{\percent} better) and hardware experiments (\SI{37}{\percent} better). \item We demonstrate that an intermediate trajectory generation from action chunks lead to a \SI{28}{\percent} improvement in task success rates compared to sequentially treating each action individually. \end{itemize}